NVIDIA/aistore/cli/resources/bucket.md

 ---
-layout: page
+layout: post
-title: Bucket commands
+title: CLI
-permalink: cli/bucket/
+permalink: "cli/bucket"
 ---
+## Bucket

+The CLI allows users to interact with [buckets](../../docs/bucket.md) in the AIS cluster.

 ### Create